dlt-hub/dlt/docs/website/docs/tutorial/sql_database.md

 keywords: [sql connector, sql database pipeline, sql database]
 ---

-This tutorial will show how you can use `dlt` to connect data from a SQL Database (PostgreSQL, MySQL, Microsoft SQL Server, Oracle, IBM DB2 etc.) into any `dlt`-compatible destination (Postgres, BigQuery, Snowflake, DuckDB etc.).
+This tutorial will show how you can use `dlt` to load data from a SQL Database (PostgreSQL, MySQL, Microsoft SQL Server, Oracle, IBM DB2, etc.) into any `dlt`-compatible destination (Postgres, BigQuery, Snowflake, DuckDB, etc.).

 To make it easy to reproduce, we will be loading data from the [public MySQL RFam database](https://docs.rfam.org/en/latest/database.html) into a local DuckDB instance.

 ## What you will learn

 - How to set up and configure a basic SQL database pipeline
-- How to implement "append", "replace", and "merge" loading strategies
+- How to implement "append," "replace," and "merge" loading strategies
 - How to load data incrementally

 ## 0. Prerequisites